Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 ***What does it actually do?***

-After quantizing all of the linear layers in the model, it’s important to cast some layers back to **`float32`** (fp32) for a better numerical stability.
-This function casts some layers to `float32`.
-Specifically, it upcast any normalization layer (*BatchNormalization* or *LayerNormalization*) to fp32 because they contain reduction operations like sum and average, which can cause NaN loss values when performed with reduced precision.
+After quantizing all of the linear layers in the model, it’s important to cast some layers back to `float32` (fp32) for a better numerical stability.
+This function casts some layers to `float32`, specifically, it upcast all normalization layer (*BatchNormalization* or *LayerNormalization*) to fp32 because they contain reduction operations like sum and average, which can cause NaN loss values when performed with reduced precision.
 Therefore, to maintain as much information as possible, we use higher number of bits.

 In addition to normalization layers, the function also upcasts the embedding and LM head layers.
 Furthermore, it freezes the entire model and enables gradient checkpointing, which we will discuss [later](#gradient-checkpointing--saving-gpu-memory-by-storing-less-activations) in the post.

-Inspecting the model before calling **`prepare_model_for_kbit_training`** :
+Inspecting the model before calling `prepare_model_for_kbit_training` :

 ``` python
 # normalization - embedding - LM head layers